kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

     the box that says "Run extractions on save" must be **unchecked** otherwise the pipeline is re-run.

     This will add/remove metadata properties.
 The example below shows how to add the `character_count` property to the `best_answer` field without re-running the extraction pipeline.
+The properties shown in purple are the automatically extracted properties.

     <figure markdown>
     ![Edit Which Properties Are Visible](../../assets/images/edit-text-extraction-properties.gif)